Tanji Bird Reserve: Habitat

 The Tanji Bird Reserve incorporates mangrove, dry woodland and coastal dune scrub woodland.
 Along the coastal part there is a series of lagoons, and off shore Bijol islands which are important sites for breeding marine turtles and for roosting birds.

 Wildlife

 The Tanji Bird Reserve has had around 300 species of birds recorded within it, including 82 species of Palearctic migrants.
 The reserve has been declared as an Important Bird Area by Birdlife International.
-Species seen regularly on the reserve's lagoons include Black-headed heron, white-fronted plover, Caspian tern, spur-winged plover, sanderling, Western reef heron, royal tern and lesser black-backed gull.
+Species seen regularly on the reserve's lagoons include Black-headed heron, white-fronted plover, Caspian tern, spur-winged plover, sanderling, Western reef heron, West African crested tern and lesser black-backed gull.
 While the Bijol Islands are an important feeding and roosting area for substantial numbers of shorebirds, seabirds, ospreys, and other birds, including Gambia's only breeding seabirds, including colonies of grey-headed gulls, slender-billed gulls, royal terns, Caspian terns, long-tailed cormorants and Western reef herons.

 The reserve also supports a rich insect biota.
 A 2019 survey discovered 31 species of termites, including 19 known nowhere else in Gambia and suggesting a need for redefinition of certain groups.